jcoiner/memtest/README.md

  - Apply the rest of the ubuntu/debian patches.
    Get in touch with distro maintainers. what's the next step?

+ - Why won't it start up on the thinkpad T400?

  - Test SMP a little bit, ensure it's not borked.
 Getting SMP fully stable is not a goal but let's not make it worse.

  - Update the version number to 6.0.
-(Where does the 5.01 print from??)
+Where does the 5.01 print from?

 ## Changes since 5.01

- - Specify units on major APIs, data structures, and magic-number macros.
-Use comments and naming to clarify whether a given integer represents a physical address, virtual address, dword index, cache line index, 4k page number, etc.
+ - Specify units on major APIs, data structures, and shared constants.
+   Never again wonder whether a given integer is a VA, PA, byte address, dword index, 4k page index, and so on.

- - Add an ASSERT() macro for testing assumptions and catching coding bugs.
-Prints a message in yellow (not red) since assertion failures are not usually memory errors.
+ - Add an ASSERT() macro for validating assumptions.
+Prints a message in yellow (not red) to distinguish asserts from memory errors.

- - Add a usermode self_test.
-This is not a memory test, it's a unit test for the core memtest86+ routines in test.c.
-This allows running them in gdb, or adding debug prints.
-Prod code can use the DEBUGF macro to print messages in the self_test.
+ - Add a unit test for the core memtest86+ routines in test.c.
+The "self_test" allows running these routines in gdb or adding debug prints.
+Prod code can use the DEBUGF macro to print messages.

-   The unit test is a work in progress, it does not yet support SMP or error injection.
+   The unit test does not yet support SMP or error injection.
 It does cover all the major test routines.
-Like memtest86+ proper, the unit test is a 32-bit binary.
-Unlike memtest86+ the self test needs libc, so you will need a 32-bit libc installed.
+You need a 32-bit libc (sorry.)

  - Clean up the duplicative and brittle loop tests in test.c.
 There were address-dependent bugs here, eg. they would only manifest if a segment ended at exactly 4G or had a length that was a near multiple of SPINSZ.

-   Some of these bugs were silent.
-For example test 7 would terminate early (without testing all memory) if the range from calculate_chunk() happens to map to the exact top of 4GB address space.
-It's possible that other tests suffered from the same bug.
-Others were louder;
+   Some bugs were silent, for example test 7 would stop early (without testing all memory) if the range from calculate_chunk() maps to the exact top of 4GB address space.
+Other tests may have the same bug.

-   I fixed at least one infinite loop that was cropping up in test 3.
+   To deny bugs their habitat, all tests share a new 'foreach_segment()' routine providing the segment-loop logic in a single central place.

-   Don't squish individual bugs; deny them a habitat.
-Use a shared 'foreach_segment()' routine in all tests to set up the loops consistently for all tests.
-Unit test this routine to ensure it's right.
-Avoid overflows, not by being excruciatingly careful, but by computing loop bounds in terms of dword indices instead of byte addresses, so all quantities are far from the 4G overflow line.
+   The new logic avoids overflow, not by being excruciatingly careful, but by computing loop bounds in terms of dword indices instead of byte addresses.
+Thus all quantities are far from the 4G overflow line.

  - Avoid 1- and 2-letter variable names.
 This is a work in progress.
    Favor names that are meaningful, or at least searchable.

  - Indent consistently.
-Replace tab characters with spaces so the code will render the same for everyone.
+Replace tab characters with spaces so the code will render the same for everyone (the jwz standard.)

  - In test 7 (block moves) replace assembly with C for everything except the 'movsl' instruction that does all the real work of this test.
    The rewritten test performs within a measurement error of the original.
-   I have a flaky machine which fails the original block_move test, and it fails the new one too with the same failure mode, as expected.
+   I have a flaky machine which fails the original block_move test, and it also fails the new one with the same failure mode, as expected.

  - In test 10 (modtst) replace assembly with C. It had to be modified to work with the new loop bounds logic.
 I was less confident in my ability